t0nghe/Lysekil/README.md

 3. To Do: Internal linking.
 Since there is no one-to-one mapping between filenames of your Markdown files and URLs on the web, it might be a minor head-scratcher.
 I'll do it later.
 4. Issue: Somehow you can't use underscores (`_`) in slugs.
 I'll fix it later.
 5. To Do: I might also want to add support for external commenting services.
+6. To Do: Edit the default template to make it responsive.

 ## Footnote